jhwilson/LatticeHamiltonians.jl/docs/src/api.md

 ## Public API

-The are the types and functions the user is expected to use directly.
+These are the types and functions the user is expected to use directly.

 ```@autodocs
 Modules = [LatticeHamiltonians]